State of the Canadian Space Sector Report

 Highly Qualified Personnel (HQP)

-The table below reports the percentage of HQP in relation to each Canadian region, and relative to the national workforce.
 The HQP measurement tracks the number of engineers, scientists and technicians employed in the space sector.
-In , HQP positions decreased slightly by 3%, totalling 4,226 FTEs.
-HQP represent 42% of the total Canadian space workforce.
+In , HQP positions were stable, increasing by less than 1%, totalling 4,264 FTEs.
+HQP represent 43% of the total Canadian space workforce.
 In terms of upstream and downstream segments, the share of HQP is an important indicator that differentiates the profile of the workforce.
-In the upstream segment, 73% of the workforce are HQP, while in the downstream segment 27% of the workforce are HQP.
+In the upstream segment, 59% of the workforce are HQP, while in the downstream segment 25% of the workforce are HQP.

 |Total # Workforce||Total # of HQP||% of HQP Relative to